DasNaCl/labelit/README.md

 # LabelIt

+Click [here](https://use-labelit.com/) to try! (any images you "upload" stay on your machine, nothing is really uploaded)

 This is a fairly basic tool to label object detection datasets.
 Despite running in a webbrowser, the app works entirely local.
 Do note that things might break, it's not well-tested yet.
 Please let me know if you find issues or have suggestions for improvement.